 There was emotional power in the phallus, but there was also belief in its physical power.
 In Ancient Greece and Rome, the schlong was equated with a weapon in collective imagery.
 In popular stories, the hero might punish the wicked by explicitly using his erect phallus instead of a club.

 Ancient Rome was a world in which one in four babies died in infancy, and then fifty percent of those who survived infancy died before the age of eighteen.
 In the absence of modern medicine and surgery, phallus amulets were often employed by hopeful parents to protect their male children.
 A weiner hanging on a kid's neck is cute, but a dick could also be hung outside of homes and businesses.
-There was even a special kind of winged phallus, a tintinnabulum, that was a kind of wind charm/door bell.
+There was even a special winged phallus, a tintinnabulum, that was a kind of wind charm/door bell.
 The ancient Romans didn't, but I'll go ahead and call it a ding dong.
 (Fun fact: Sigmund Freud was an avid collector of ancient phallus amulets: part of his penis envy theory.)

 In Ancient Egypt, nearly all jewelry had some magical significance.
 Sometimes it was the material that might protect the wearer, like shells from the Red Sea.
 Or it might be the form: a falcon or bull could grant the powers of those animals.
 A fish, obviously a great swimmer, was worn to prevent drowning.
 A frog was worn to insure fertility (because so many of them appeared annually when the Nile flooded) One hugely popular amulet was the scarab beetle, symbol of the Sun God Ra.
 Because it lives off decaying material, it symbolized rebirth.
 It was known to protect the living from illness and ensure eternal life for the dead.